 So with these little stinkers being so tough, how do get rid of them?
 Two ways.
 First, move to a location that has winters averaging -2 to 14 degrees Fahrenheit on a consistent basis.
 But with changing weather patterns and increased global warming, that could be a tough nut to crack.
 Your second option is the smarter one.

-In the fall, start by having Mosquito Squad protect the areas around your home and deep into your backyard with our tick treatment sprays, followed by tick tubes in the late fall and winter months.
-The treatment sprays Mosquito Squad of New Hampshire Lakes Region uses form a barrier that will kill adult ticks on contact and continue working for about two weeks before your next schedule spray.
+In the fall, start by having Mosquito Squad protect the areas around your home and deep into your backyard with our tick treatment, followed by tick tubes in the late fall and winter months.
+The treatment Mosquito Squad of New Hampshire Lakes Region uses form a barrier that will kill adult ticks on contact and continue working for about two weeks before your next schedule mist.

 The tick tubes kill ticks in a different manner – using mice of all things that are native to your property.
 This Cinderella story works like this.
 Mice are usually the first animal that ticks feed on.
 We guess they’re yummy.
 With tick tubes placed in strategic locations around your home and deep into your backyard – especially if you have deer nearby – ticks will become toast.